 "You're right as usual."
 Teddy retrieved the chair from in front of Al's desk and put it beside Al's bed to sit on.
 The chair was too small to be comfortable, but Teddy didn't complain.
 "Would you like to hear about how Harry defeated Voldemort?
 That's the one Lily wanted to hear when I tucked her in earlier."

 Lily was the youngest in the household, so she was required to go to bed first.
-Al was proud that he was permitted to stay up later, but annoyed that James could remain awake even longer than him.
+Al was proud he was permitted to stay up later, but annoyed James could remain awake even longer than him.
 "I like that one," Al said truthfully, "but I want something different."

 "All right," Teddy amicably agreed, "different in what way?"

 Al thought carefully.
 "How about a Muggle-style story?
 You know, with no magic and all?"